top of page

 US flag in front of US Court

 Modern liberal dogma suggests that the United States was never a Christian nation.
-The influence of Christianity is discounted to the point it appears it was completely absent from the founding and early history of the nation.
+The influence of Christianity is discounted to the point it is hardly a sidebar in the founding and early history of the nation.

 But this is utterly false.